-During a rain event, this sewer experiences backwater and surcharge conditions.
+During a rain event, this sewer experiences backwater and surcharge conditions as shown on the scattergraph.
 However, note the sequence of events that occurs during surcharge conditions.
-The flow rate begins to slow down at 42 inches and eventually comes to a momentary stop at 72 inches.
+The flow rate begins to slow down at about 42 inches and eventually comes to a momentary stop at 72 inches.
 Reverse flow is observed above this depth and may have led to an SSO.